 Read more on the following link: http://www.uta.fi/en/news/story/students-are-seeking-solution-health-problems-migrating-women

-TAPRI and the Peace programme were happy to welcome back Dr. Juan Díaz-Prinz as he returned to teach the first part of his intensive course on Peace Mediation and National Dialogues.
-The course is split into two sessions this year, with the first focusing more on introduction to the topic of mediation, conflict analysis and negotiation, and the other more on mediation and dialogue.
+Dr. Juan Díaz-Prinz returned to teach the first part of his Intensive course on Peace Mediation and National Dialogues.
+The course is divided into two sessions this year, with the first focusing on the topic of Mediation, conflict analysis and negotiation, and the other more on Mediation and dialogue.
 As always, the course was interactive, with role-plays and simulations, and with interesting examples from the field and personal stories.
-Dr. Juan Díaz-Prinz will be back to TAPRI to teach the second part of the course on the 14th and 15th of November.
+Dr. Juan Díaz-Prinz will be back to TAPRI to teach the second part of the course on the 14 th and 15 th of November.

-TAPRI’s Master’s and Doctoral students led by Marko Lehti, together with students of International Relations and lecturer Hannes Peltonen, visited several Swedish institutions connected to peace and conflict on the 21st and 22nd of September.
-In Stockholm we visited Folke Bernadotte Academy and SIPRI, and in Uppsala we were guests at the Department of Peace and Conflict research, Hugo Valentine Centre, Dag Hammarskjöld Foundation and House of Peace.
-On the last day of our trip we had a chance to participate in The Martin H:son Holmdahl Lecture at the University Aula Magna given by Ambassador Jan Eliasson titled “Human Rights in a Time of Global Insecurity”.
-We hope to continue building connections and strengthen links between Tampere and Uppsala/Stockholm based institutes.
+TAPRI's Master's and Doctoral Students led by Marko Lehti, along with students of International Relations and lecturer Hannes Peltonen, visited several Swedish institutions linked to peace and conflict on the 21st and 22nd of September.
+In Stockholm we visited Folke Bernadotte Academy and SIPRI, and in Uppsala we were guests at the Department of Peace and Conflict Research, Hugo Valentine Center, Dag Hammarskjöld Foundation and House of Peace.
+On the last day of our trip we had a chance to take part in The Martin H: son Holmdahl Lecture at the University Aula Magna given by Ambassador Jan Eliasson entitled "Human Rights in a Time of Global Insecurity".
+We hope to continue building connections and strengthen links between Tampere and Uppsala / Stockholm based Institutes.

-TAPRI and PEACE programme are very proud to present a new generation of students of the Master's Degree Programme in Peace, Mediation and Conflict Research.
+TAPRI and PEACE programs are very proud to present a new generation of students of the Master's Degree Program in Peace, Mediation and Conflict Research.
 15 new students have started their studies in the fall semester 2017.
 We wish you enjoy your studies and we hope that we will meet your expectations.
-We are looking forward to getting your feedback to help us expand our curricula.
-Remember that students’ opinions do matter!
+We are looking forward to getting your feedback to help us expand our Curricula.
+Remember that students' opinions do matter!

 Time: Wednesday 24 May 2017, 13.00-16.00